Carolyn Simpson

-Carolyn Chalmers Simpson AO (born 30 March 1946) was a judge of the Supreme Court of New South Wales for 24 years and of its Court of Appeal for nearly three.
-Justice Simpson made legal history in 1999 as one of three women judges who formed the first all-female bench to sit in an Australian court.
-In 194-year history, she is the second woman appointed to the court.
+Carolyn Chalmers Simpson AO (born 30 March 1946) is a former judge of the Supreme Court of New South Wales.
+Justice Simpson served on the Court for 24 years, including three years as a judge of its Court of Appeal.
+Justice Simpson made legal history in 1999 as one of three judges who formed the first all-female bench to sit in an Australian court.
+She was the second woman to be appointed to the Court, following the appointment of Justice Jane Matthews in 1987.

 Early life and education

 Simpson was born 30 March 1946, at Forbes in the Central West of New South Wales, to William George and Janet Bower Chalmers.

 She received her education as a boarder at the Presbyterian Ladies' College, Sydney at Croydon, and following matriculation attended Bathurst Teachers College (an antecedent to Charles Sturt University), graduating with a Diploma of Education in 1965.
 After five years of teaching followed by a failed attempt to gain employment as a journalist, a friend suggested she study law.
 She graduated from the University of Sydney with a Bachelor of Arts and then completed the Barristers Admission Board examinations.